 If your computer, phone, or tablet is poorly protected, then your personal data can be easily stolen by hackers.
 This in turn, leads to other problems: fraud, illegal operations, blackmailing, as well as severe damage to the device’s operating system and loss of important information.
 Below, you will find several effective ways to protect your data as much as possible.

-Two-factor authentication is a two-step process when you have to prove your identity to gain access.
+You may be wondering what is “two factor authentication”: it is a two-step process when you have to prove your identity to gain access.
 It adds an extra layer of protection both for you and the software or website that you want to access.
 Usually, when entering your email or social network, you need to sign in with your login and password.
 With two-factor authentication, the system can send a one-time confirmation code to your mobile device or ask you a secret question.
 Some services might become suspicious if you regularly log-in from one part of the world and then suddenly, from the opposite side.
 This way, you will have to confirm that it’s your identity (if it's you) by submitting a code or other security information.

 Always make a back-up of your essential files and folders, so they are not lost in case of system corruption or infection by hackers.
 Use USB sticks, external hard drives, cloud storage systems to save some important files in more than one place.